spring-attic/spring-net-rest/readme.txt

 	* A RestTemplate class for client-side access to RESTful services.
 	* A set of HTTP message converters used to marshal objects into the HTTP request body and to unmarshal any response back into an object.
+	* A Testing Framework for RestTemplate based code.

 2. SUPPORTED FRAMEWORK VERSIONS